PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 With these new-found credentials (`jonah:spiderman123`), I was able to get through to the admin panel.
 I imediately began clicking around to see if I could find a template or module that I could attempt to inject a shell into.

 Additionally, prior to starting an attack, I decided to start a wordlist of the credentials I was finding.
-On my first attempt I neglected to do this which I later found to have caused me a ton of problems.
+On my first attempt I neglected to maintain a wordlist, this seemed like a small omission at the time but I later found it to have caused me a ton of problems.

 #### Starting a Wordlist
 ```